-Parents will wait in the reception or parent room and the child will be picked up and brought to the waiting parent.
+Parents will wait in the reception and the child will be picked up and brought to the waiting parent.
 No child is to be released to a parent who comes to the classroom door between 8:30 am - 3:30 pm.

-Parents are to check in at the reception and to the Head Administrator at pickup and their child will be brought to them.
+Parents are to check in at the reception and to the Director at pickup and their child will be brought to them.